LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 When indexing a document, both HTTP verbs - POST or PUT - can be used.

 1) Use POST when you want Elasticsearch to autogenerate an id for your document.

-2) Use PUT when you want to assign a specific id to your document(i.e. if your document has a natural identifier - purchase order number, patient id, & etc).
-For more detailed explanation, check out this [documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-doc.html) from Elastic!

-1) If you want to have Elasticsearch autogenerate an id for your document, follow this syntax:
 Basic Syntax:
 ```
 POST Name-of-the-Index/_document-endpoint